meghanblyth/CV/README.md

 #### Other qualifications

-During my childhood and adolocence, I completed up to Intermediate level in ballet, modern and completed several tap and jazz awards through the Imperial society of teachers of dance (ISTD).
-I also completed up to grade six in orchestral percussion, drum kit and piano.
+I have completed up to Intermediate level in ballet, modern and completed several tap and jazz awards through the Imperial society of teachers of dance (ISTD).
+I completed up to grade six in orchestral percussion, drum kit and piano.
+I am also a qualified Zumba instructor.

 ## Hobbies